Zionism: British Mandate and development of the Zionist quasi-state

-The mandatory administration implemented policies that favored the development of the capitalist sector, predominantly associated with the Jewish community, while disadvantaging the Arab non-capitalist sector.
-Between 1933 and 1937, government spending was concentrated in two main areas—development and economic services, and defense—with the former focusing on infrastructural improvements (such as railways, roads, bridges, and other public works) that were particularly beneficial for capitalist production.
-In contrast to the Jewish population, the Arabs did not benefit from any government protections such as social security, employment benefits, trade union protection, job security and training opportunities.
-Arab wages were one third of their Jewish counterparts (including when paid by the same employer).
-The mandate also included an article describing self-governing institutions intended only for the Jewish population of Palestine.
-No similar support or recognition was provided to the Palestinian majority during the time of the mandate.

-By enabling the Zionist institutions to serve as a parallel government to the Mandate, the British facilitated the separation of the economy and legitimized their quasi-state status.
-Accordingly, these institutions, which purported to act in the interests of Jews everywhere, were able to funnel resources into the Jewish sector in Palestine, heavily subsidizing the dominant Jewish economy.
 The nucleus of the Jewish quasi-state was the Histadrut, established in 1920 as an independent social, political and economic institution.
 (Note: "The Histadrut is not a trade union, not a political party, not acooperative society, nor is it a mutual aid association, although it doesengage in trade union activity, in politics, cooperative organizationand mutual aid.
 But it is much more than that.
 The Histadrut is a covenant of builders of a homeland, founders of a state, renewers of anation, builders of an economy, creators of culture, reformers of a society.")
 The Histadrut also exercised significant control over the Haganah, a Jewish defense force formed in 1920 in reaction to Arab riots.
 Originally created to defend the community, Haganah evolved into a permanent underground reserve army fully integrated into the Jewish political structure.
 Although the British authorities disapproved of the Haganah, particularly its method of stealing arms from British bases, they did not disband it.
 The Histadrut operated as a completely independent entity, without interference from the British mandate authorities.
 Ben-Gurion saw the Histadrut's detachment from socialist ideology to be one of its key strengths; indeed it was the General Organization of Workers in Israel.
 In particular, the Histadrut worked towards national unity and aimed to dominate the capitalist system en route to gaining political power, not to create a socialist utopia.